Network Rail Assessment Centre & Online Tests – The Ultimate Guide

 This test is going to look at your ability to recognise shapes and patterns and to make decisions based on the patterns you spot.

 You will be shown a series of shapes/patterns/objects and will need to decide which one is missing, from the options given to you.
-The trick here is being able to recognise shapes from different angles and this can be difficult for some people.
-Don’t worry though, with plenty of practise you will be an expert.
-Aim to practice for 45-60 minutes a day for at least one week before the real rest.
+The trick here is being able to recognise shapes from different angles.
+This can be difficult for some people.
+Don’t worry though, with plenty of practise you will find it easier.
+Aim to practice for around 45-60 minutes a day for at least one week before the real rest.

 Check out our free guide: Inductive Reasoning Tests: 6 Essential Tips for Success to find out more about how to succeed in this form of aptitude testing.